-To help in this quest, we are offering three water use rebates up to $150 in value.
+To help in this quest, we are offering five water use rebates up to $280 in value.
 These rebates are available on a first-come, first-served basis until the program funds are depleted.

-Click on the following to see if you are a customer in a paricipating CRWP member service area or to see Rebate Eligibility Requirement.
+Click on the following to see if you are a customer in a participating CRWP member service area or to see Rebate Eligibility Requirement.

-Clackamas River Water Provider Rebate Application (word doc)
+Clackamas River Water Providers Rebate Application (word doc)

 Over-watering is the #1 cause of wasted water in the summer and the leading cause of plant disease and insect problems.
 Choose the items that will work best for you.

-Apply for up to a maximum combination landscape rebate of $50 when you purchase a rain sensor and/or a manual hose bib timer.
+Apply for up to a maximum combination landscape rebate of $110 when you purchase a rain sensor, manual hose bib timer and/or spray nozzles.
 Limit: 1 rebate per household.
 Customers can take advantage of each rebate one time per account.
 Please allow 4-6 week for processing.

 Manual Hose Bib Timer: Never again forget to turn off water!
 Hose bib timers turn off sprinklers at pre-set times.
 Rebate: Maximum of two at $12.50 each.